Episode 2:

 1. What role do values, mission, and community ties play in retention?

-2. How do we uplift sectors like education and social work with better job quality, not just pay?
+2. How do we uplift sectors like education, conservation, and social work with better job quality, not just pay?

 3. Why are high-wage grads leaving — and what would help them stay?
 How might remote work opportunities help Hawaiʻi learners gain entry-level experience in industries that may not have many entry-level jobs amongst Hawaiʻi employers?